Buying a Car in College: What You Need to Know

 Consider the Difference Between Buying Used and New

 There are benefits to buying both new and used, and knowing the differences between the two will help you decide which one is best for your situation.
-For example, a used car may be more affordable, but might also require more maintenance.
+For example, a used car may be more affordable but require more maintenance.
 That’s a cost to factor into the equation.

-With new cars, you should also consider leasing versus buying, which can be a smart option if finances are tight:
+With new cars, you should also consider leasing versus buying, which can be an intelligent option if finances are tight:

 “When you are purchasing a car, the loan value is based on the entire cost of the vehicle, minus your down payment and trade-in value.
 When leasing, however, you’re only financing the depreciation that occurs during the lease term (most commonly three years), plus fees.
 At the end of the lease term, you simply return the car to the dealership,” according to U.S. News and World Report.

-There are drawbacks to leasing as well, including restrictions on the number of miles you can drive during the lease term.
-Not to mention, leasing a car is like renting an apartment—in the end, you have no equity and the car isn’t yours to own and re-sell.
+There are drawbacks to leasing, including restrictions on the number of miles you can drive during the lease term.
+Not to mention, leasing a car is like renting an apartment—in the end, you have no equity, and the car isn’t yours to own and re-sell.

 Double Check the Finances

-Finances are confusing for college students and adults alike, which is why it’s important that you feel confident with the information in front of you.
-From loan repayment to needing co-signer, here are the financial details to pay attention to:
+Finances are confusing for college students and adults alike, which is why it’s crucial that you feel confident with the information in front of you.
+From loan repayment to needing a co-signer, here are the financial details to pay attention to: